t3l3machus/eviltree/README.md

 ![image](https://user-images.githubusercontent.com/75489922/193478656-a184ab55-0b3b-4f54-ada4-e658406503c1.png)

 ## Further Options & Usage Tips
+Notable features:
 - Regex `-x` search actually returns all matched patterns in a file.
 Be careful when combining it with `-v` (--verbose), if you don't limit the length of chars to match correctly, you'll be flooded with matched ouput.
  - You can search keywords/regex in binary files as well by providing option `-b`.
- - You can control the directory traverse depth by providing the desired level with `-L`.
+ - You can use this tool as the classic "tree" command if you do not provide keywords `-k` and regex `-x` values.
+This is useful in case you have gained a limited shell on a machine and want to have "tree" with colored output to look around.
  - A quite useful feature is the `-i` (--interesting-only) option.
 It instructs eviltree to list only files with matching keywords/regex content, significantly reducing the output length:
  ![image](https://user-images.githubusercontent.com/75489922/193540467-7fa13d73-0893-491f-9b1b-89b34cae8ad7.png)
- - You can use this tool as the classic "tree" command if you do not provide keywords `-k` and regex `-x` values.
-This is useful in case you have gained a limited shell on a machine and want to have "tree" with colored output to look around.

 ## Useful keywords/regex patterns
  - Regex to look for passwords: `-x ".{0,3}passw.{0,3}[=]{1}.{0,18}"`